 How old were your kids when they started flying alone?

 Southwest lets unaccompanied minors fly as young as five years old.
-We started when B was seven.
+We started when our boys were 7.

 How does airport drop off go?